cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 [Service]
 Environment="http_proxy=http://proxy.wdf.sap.corp:8080"
 Environment="https_proxy=http://proxy.wdf.sap.corp:8080"
+Environment="no_proxy=.wdf.sap.corp"
 ```

-Tell systemd to reload all of its configuration files with `systemctl daemon-reload` and restart the docker daemon.
+Tell systemd to reload all of its configuration files with `systemctl daemon-reload` and restart the docker daemon with `systemctl restart docker.service`.

 ## Step 4: Run your first container... again

 Even though it might feel like a déjà-vu: use the docker command to pull and run the [whale-say image](https://hub.docker.com/r/docker/whalesay/).